Blendify/blender-manual/trunk/blender_docs/manual/render/eevee/lighting.rst

 This type of shadow exists to fix light leaking caused by bias or shadow map undersampling.
 It uses the depth buffer to find occluders (just like Screen Space Reflections).
-However, just like Screen Space Reflections it suffers from the same limitations, namely, unknown object thickness and effect disappearing at screen edges.
+However, just like Screen Space Reflections it has the same limitations, namely, unknown object thickness and effect disappearing at screen edges.

 .. tip::